 What does debt look like in Georgia for the average citizen?
 Here’s a snapshot of the common outstanding balances on key items like credit cards and mortgages that GA residents face, with more data on other areas that can affect your credit and finances.

 Average Consumer Debt

 Outstanding balances from common types of payments help determine the average consumer debt for GA residents.
 This includes student loans, auto loans, credit cards, and mortgages.
 In the last quarter of 2021, average consumer debt for Georgia reached $53,900 per the latest data report from the Federal Reserve Bank of New York.

 Credit Card Debt

 Although not the most spend-thrift state (Alaska takes that one), the Peach State is still up there with $5,994 in average credit card debt in 2022.
 A portion of this debt includes late fees for missed payments on credit card bills, which negatively impact your credit score and add to your debt in the form of higher interest rates on any new balances or new credit card accounts you might apply for.

 TurboDebt’s debt management programs can save you up to 54% (before fees) when you make a plan to pay down and eliminate your outstanding balances.

 Auto Loan Debt

 Secured debt from car loans continues to rise across the U.S. At the end of 2021, GA residents were burdened by an average auto loan debt of $6,080.
-This is an increase from the $5,750 the year before.
-Most states saw auto loan debt rise by hundreds of dollars as the national spending on auto loan balances rose $28 billion in quarter four of 2021.
+This is an increase from an average of $5,750 the year before.
+Most states saw auto loan debt rise by hundreds of dollars as national spending on new auto loan balances rose $28 billion in quarter four of 2021.